Skip To Main Content

 This course teaches students all the basics of physical fitness including: the components of fitness, how to engage safely in physical activity, how to be an informed consumer, how to set personal health and fitness goals; the basics of good nutrition; basic anatomy and physiology.
 Students will be exposed to cardio-vascular activities, strength building, Yoga/Pilates, circuit training, and fitness room etiquette.
 Students will engage in a standardized fitness test to measure their progress toward personal goals.
 By the end of the course, students will have designed their own personal fitness and wellness program.

-LIFETIME SPORTS Full year (alt days) – ½ credit, Grades 11,12
+TEAM SPORTS Full year (alt days) – ½ credit, Grades 11,12

 RECREATION SPORTS Full year (alt days) – ½ credit, Grades 11,12